kora-projects/kora-docs/mkdocs/blog/en/neuro-era-learning-framework.md

 ---

-## Framework Learning Becomes More Local and Version-Specific
+## Framework Learning Becomes More Local and Version-Specific { #framework-learning-becomes-more }

 The old web-search model frequently taught developers the framework in aggregate.